+(Mention abbreviations used in table)

 The data in Table 4 provides an analysis of the relative growth rate (RGR) and doubling time (DT) of the Journal of Research ANGRAU publications over the study period.
 These metrics offer insights into the dynamics of research output growth.

 1. Relative Growth Rate (RGR):